This is Laura. When she was 28, she was given the news that she had melanoma skin cancer

 There are other things to look out for too, for example, if you have a lesion that is growing rapidly and is firm to touch and sensation (itching, painful, bleeding etc.) then it is definitely worth getting this checked out too.

-It’s a ‘cut out and cure’ cancer – melanoma can quickly metastasise to organs if left untreated, so it’s important to catch it early.
-If you catch melanoma early you have around a 98% chance of surviving five years, as opposed to only 10% if it’s caught late.”
+If you catch your early stage melanoma and treat it straight away, you have around a 98% chance of surviving five years, as opposed to only 10% if it’s caught late.”

 Melanoma skin cancer, like most cancers, doesn’t discriminate.
 You can catch it at any stage in life, so it’s best to try to prevent it rather than cure it.
 We spoke to Laura Cooper, a 29-year-old from the North East, and asked her to share her story of being diagnosed with melanoma skin cancer at just 28.